 Our team ensure that delivering first class customer service and attention to detail is of the highest priority.
 And our team are as diverse as the groups we welcome with an international staff team from Spain, Brazil, Germany, France, and the UK.

-We hold an Investors in People Silver accreditation, a sign that we are a great employer and an outperforming place to work with a clear commitment to sustainability.
+We hold an Investors in People Gold accreditation, a sign that we are a great employer and an outperforming place to work with a clear commitment to sustainability.
 Something we’re very proud of.

 65 Queen’s Gate is owned and run by The Scout Association.
 For over 100 years, we have delivered opportunities and activities to millions of young people.
 We are founded on our famous Scout Values and are proud to offer our expertise to a new generation of young people.
 All income we generate goes back into Scouting to change lives across the UK.